MICHAELLO29/Colorless-Manga-Translator/README.md

 # Colorless-Manga-Translator
-This repository is for educational purposes only.
+This repository is for educational purpose only.
 Used Yolov5 for detecting bubble spech